Select Page

 Invasive Species Act

-Enacted in 2015 and amended in 2022, the Invasive Species Act provides a framework for identifying, classifying, and managing invasive species in Ontario.
-As of the amendment in 2022, 22 species are now prohibited, meaning it is illegal to import, transport, possess, or release these species anywhere in Ontario.
-Additionally, 11 species are restricted, meaning it is illegal to import or release them anywhere in Ontario and illegal to bring them into a conservation reserve or national park.
+Enacted in 2015 and amended in 2022 and 2024, the Invasive Species Act provides a framework for identifying, classifying, and managing invasive species in Ontario.
+As of the amendment in 2024, 28 species and 3 genera are now prohibited, meaning it is illegal to import, transport, possess, or release these species anywhere in Ontario.
+Additionally, 15 species and 1 genus are restricted, meaning it is illegal to import or release them anywhere in Ontario and illegal to bring them into a conservation reserve or national park.
 Under the Act, invasive species are non-native species that can cause harm to the environment, economy, and human health.

 Watercraft

 Wild pigs (Sus scrofa) have been listed under the Invasive Species Act as a ‘restricted species,’ which means that no one is permitted to allow a pig to be released into the wild in Ontario.
 It is also prohibited to hunt for, or trap, wild pigs in Ontario unless they have authorization from the Minister or are protecting their property on their land.
 Additionally, Eurasian wild boar farming will be phased out in Ontario by 2022.
 After that time, it will be illegal to possess a Eurasian wild boar in Ontario.
-To learn more about Ontario’s strategy to address the threat of invasive wild pigs, CLICK HERE
+Learn more on Ontario’s strategy to address the threat of invasive wild pigs.

 Prohibited